electrikmilk/cherri/compiler/actions.md

 name, this will be used in error messages.
 The other defines the valid type for the input, this is compared against the value type of the argument received in parsing.
 This is also used to know the minimum number of arguments.
 Both of these checks happen during parsing right after parsing the arguments for the action.

+The `defaultValue` takes an `actionArgument`, you must give a value type and value.
+This defines a default value if no value is specified, to require a value, simply don't define this field.
+Default values should only be given after any required values otherwise they are pointless.

 ### `check`